-Optional Practical Training (OPT) is an employment authorization benefit that allows students holding F-1 visa (a type of non-immigrant student visa) to gain relevant work experience in their areas of specialization.
-The employment type can be both full-time and part-time and all students who are pursuing or have completed degree courses of 12 months’ duration are free to apply for OPT.
-The authorization is approved by the USCIS (The U.S. Citizenship & Immigration Services).
-Under this, students will have permission to work under optional practical training in the USA.
-The F-1 visa has higher flexibility and is majorly administered by the specific institution in collaboration with the USCIS.
+Optional Practical Training (OPT) is one of the biggest perks the USA offers international students to help them gain relevant work experience.
+To put it simply, OPT is an employment authorization benefit that allows students holding F-1 visa (a type of non-immigrant student visa) to gain work experience in their areas of specialization.
+The employment type can be both full-time and part-time and all students who are pursuing or have completed degree courses of 12-month duration are free to apply for OPT.
+The authorization is approved by the USCIS (The US Citizenship & Immigration Services).

 Who is eligible for OPT?

 Eligibility for Optional Practical Training is restricted to those holding the F-1 visa and studying at any academic course at a university in the US for a minimum of one year.
 Although there are three student visa types, international students enrolled at the US colleges/universities will usually be holders of F-1 visas.
-You will not require job offers for OPT applications and this is a major benefit under it.
+You will not require job offers for OPT applications; this is a major benefit.
 The EAD (Employment Authorization Document) will be needed from the USCIS.

-How to apply for Optional Practical Training in the USA?
+Application process for Optional Practical Training in the USA

 You should take the following aspects into account while applying for Optional Practical Training in the USA.